bushw011/urmorris-pages/pages/03.op-ed/an-angry-vitriolic-response-to-the-north-star-article-about-halloween-costumes/blog.md

 My first instinct was to burst out my laptop and furiously type out five pages filled with resentment and disrespect that was comparable to the work that is often published by Wabasha X (whoever he/she/they are).
 But that would be giving them what they want.
 Instead, I will pray for them; despite the fact that they have done a lot to ensure that they do not deserve that level of sympathy.
 Any person who dedicates this much of their energy to spreading this level of negativity and burdening the hatred in their heart onto others very clearly lives a miserable life.
 I pray that they will one day recognize their immaturity and look on these days with regret and embarrassment...
 I also pray that they learn basic graphic design and proofreading skills.

-_Photo on top courtesy of Rebel Walls_
+_Photo on top courtesy of Google Images_